bips-hb/bsscomparison/README.txt

     IV.: Generate all plots for the results of Chapter I and II (Semi- synthetic and synthetic settings, different subset sizes and correlation vs dimensionality)
-    (NOTICE: you can run this script without running Chapter I & II but in this case you will need to download the raw results and save them under "./results".
+    (NOTE: you can run this script without running Chapter I & II but in this case you will need to download the raw results and save them under "./results".
 See below for the links.)

-    V.: Generate all plots for the results of Chapter III (time limits) (NOTICE: you can run this script without running Chapter III based on the raw results in ./results.
+    V.: Generate all plots for the results of Chapter III (time limits) (NOTE: you can run this script without running Chapter III based on the raw results in ./results.
 No extra download needed)

     VI.: Simulation for Stability Selection and BIC, mBIC2 and HQC